 Daylite series compatible

 More of a travel pack than a trekking one, the Sojourn Porter blends the structure of a suitcase with the carry comfort of a backpack.
 It’s ideal for city-based travel or hopping between hostels and Airbnbs.
 The straightjacket compression system keeps contents secure, while padded sidewalls protect your belongings.
+While it doesn’t have a trekking-style frame, it’s highly practical for airport-to-apartment-style adventures.

 Key Specs: